-- 418.5a Sometimes the results of one effect determine whether another effect applies or what it does.
-For example, one effect might read, "All white creatures get +1/+1" and another, "Enchanted creature is white." - 418.5b An effect is said to "depend on" another if applying the other would change the text or the existence of the first effect, what it applies to, or what it does to any of the things it applies to.
+418.5a Sometimes the results of one effect determine whether another effect applies or what it does.
+For example, one effect might read, "All white creatures get +1/+1" and another, "Enchanted creature is white."

+- 418.5b An effect is said to "depend on" another if applying the other would change the text or the existence of the first effect, what it applies to, or what it does to any of the things it applies to.
 Otherwise, the effect is considered to be independent of the first effect. - 418.5c Whenever one effect depends on another, the independent one is applied first.
 If several dependent effects form a loop, or if none depends on another, they're applied in "timestamp order."
-A permanent's timestamp is the time it came into play, with two exceptions: (1) If two or more permanents enter play simultaneously, the active player determines their timestamp order at the time they come into play, but a local enchantment must be timestamped after what it enchants; (2) Whenever a local enchantment becomes attached to a permanent, the enchantment receives a new timestamp.
-Continuous effects generated by static abilities have the same timestamp as the permanent that generated them.
+A card or permanent's timestamp is the time it entered the zone it's currently in, with two exceptions: (1) If two or more cards or permanents enter a zone (or zones) simultaneously, the active player determines their timestamp order at the time they enter that zone, but a local enchantment must be timestamped after what it enchants.
+(2) Whenever a local enchantment becomes attached to a permanent, the enchantment receives a new timestamp.
+Continuous effects generated by static abilities have the same timestamp as the card or permanent that generated them.
 Continuous effects generated by the resolution of a spell or ability receive a timestamp when the spell or ability creating them resolves.